 SDN Controllers

-The Controller is the key component of the Software-defined networks.
+The Controller is the key component of the software-defined networks.
 It resides on the control plane of the SDN architecture and has the complete view of applications functionality and underlying network.
 The SDN controller provides flexible and efficient management of the network with its basic operation of translating the network services learnt from the SDN applications into appropriate forwarding flow rules for the underlying network devices and also other way around from the network devices to SDN applications.
 Keeping this functionality in mind, over the years various open-source SDN controllers were developed by different open-source communities and network device vendors.

-The first SDN controller developed was NOX controller [3] in 2009 by the Nicira Networks which was later acquired by VMware [4].
+The first SDN controller developed was the NOX controller [3] in 2009 by the Nicira Networks which was later acquired by VMware [4].
 The NOX controller was the basic platform for other SDN controllers which were developed later such as NOX-MT, POX [5], ONIX [6], Ryu [7] and Beacon [8].
 Along the years new features were developed for better functionality of the SDN controller and to overcome the challenges faced by other SDN controllers, new SDN controllers kept emerging.
 To name few, Floodlight [9], OpenDaylight [10], ONOS [11], Orion [12] Disco [13] and Kandoo [14].
 Later, big network device vendors like HPE, Cisco, Juniper VMware, IBM also participated and designed their own approach towards building the SDWAN architectures.
-Today, variety of SDN controllers are available for research and evaluation from which the potential once joined projects with other communities working in same field of interest whereas, some disappeared because of scarcity of contributors and developers.
+Today, a variety of SDN controllers are available for research and evaluation from which the potential once joined projects with other communities working in same field of interest, whereas some disappeared because of scarcity of contributors and developers.

 Table 2.# Popular Open Source SDN controllers